Artuyees/Shop-app-Supabase/README.md

 # To do

 - clean up spaghetti code
-- make cart Items stay in local storage
+- add alert when adding item to cart
+- fix mobile layout